-(3) Application procedures.

-- (a) Form.
+- (1) Authority.
+Applications for authorized administrative variances may be submitted to the Zoning Administrator, who shall make final decisions on such applications in accordance with this section. - (2) Applications for administrative variances shall be established for the following provisions: (There are no administrative variances currently enabled). - (3) Application procedures. - (a) Form.
 An application shall be submitted on a form provided by the Zoning Administrator. - (b) Documentation.
-The application shall be in such a form and contain such information and documentation as shall be prescribed by the Zoning Administrator, but shall contain at least the following: - (i) Name and address of the applicant. - (ii) Size of the subject property.
+The application shall be in such a form and contain such information and documentation as shall be prescribed by the Zoning Administrator, but shall contain at least the following: - (i) Name and address of the applicant. - (ii) Size of the subject property. - (iii) A statement of the hardship imposed on the applicant by the Zoning Ordinance and a statement demonstrating why the variance will not be materially

-- (iii) A statement of the hardship imposed on the applicant by the Zoning Ordinance and a statement demonstrating why the variance will not be materially detrimental or injurious to other property or improvements in the neighborhood in which the subject property is located. - (iv) Should the Zoning Administrator determine that a site plan is necessary to adequately review the administrative variance, said plan shall be drawn to scale, showing property lines with dimensions, and any improvements, structures and buildings.
+- detrimental or injurious to other property or improvements in the neighborhood in which the subject property is located. - (iv) Should the Zoning Administrator determine that a site plan is necessary to adequately review the administrative variance, said plan shall be drawn to scale, showing property lines with dimensions, and any improvements, structures and buildings.
 Should the Zoning Administrator determine that a plat is necessary to adequately review the administrative variance, said plat shall be prepared by an architect, engineer, landscape architect or land surveyor whose State registration is current and valid, with the preparer's signature and seal affixed to the plat. - (v) Any other pertinent information as requested by the Zoning Administrator. - (c) Within 15 business days after an application has been determined to be complete, the Zoning Administrator shall either grant the administrative variance, grant the administrative variance with conditions, or deny the administrative variance with reasons clearly stated in accordance with the standards set forth in subsection (5) of this section.
 The Zoning Administrator may impose such requirements and conditions with respect to the location, construction, maintenance and operation of any use or building, in addition to those expressly set forth in this Zoning Ordinance, as may be deemed necessary for the protection of adjacent properties or the environment. - (4) Expiration.
 An administrative variance shall automatically expire one (1) calendar year from the date of approval, unless the proposed use or development has begun in utilization of the administrative variance allowance. - (5) Standards for issuance of administrative variances.
 In deciding whether to grant an application for an administrative variance, the Zoning Administrator shall consider all of the applicable standards provided in subsection 102-B-12-9(8).
-Approval of an administrative variance shall require demonstration of a hardship, in compliance with all said criteria.

-- (6) Appeals of decisions to the Planning Commission.
+Approval of an administrative variance shall require demonstration of a hardship, in compliance with all said criteria. - (6) Appeals of decisions to the Planning Commission.
 The final decision of the Zoning Administrator made pursuant to the provisions of this section may be appealed to the Planning Commission pursuant to section 102-B-12-10.
 Decisions made by the Planning Commission shall be final.
-Appeals of decisions made by the Planning Commission shall be pursuant to section 102-B-12-11. - (7) Reporting to the Planning Commission and the City Council.
-The Zoning Administrator shall report to the Planning Commission and City Council all decisions on administrative variances at regular Planning Commission and City Council meetings.
+Appeals of decisions made by the Planning Commission shall be pursuant to section 102-B-12-11. - (7) Public hearing at the Planning Commission.
+The Zoning Administrator shall report to the Planning Commission on all administrative variance requests at a public hearing at the Planning Commission prior to making a final decision on such permits.
+Public hearings at the Planning Commission for administrative variance requests shall meet the requirements for public hearings in Sec.
+102-B-12-7.